rowantwilley16/algorithms-and-data-structures-visualised/README.md

 # algorithms-and-data-structures-visualised

-This repo shows visually shows how algorithms work.
+This repo shows visually how algorithms work.